 Blood is the source through which oxygen becomes made available to organs and cells in the body.
 Without a blood supply, a human ceases to exist.
 As such, blood transfusions may be a necessity for patients who are undergoing invasive surgeries or therapy treatments.

 It is important for patients to be aware of the risk of blood contamination and what it is.
-When blood is contaminated, the rest of the body can quickly develop infection.
+When blood is contaminated, the rest of the body can quickly develop an infection.
 It can even result in death or the development of illnesses like AIDS and hepatitis in the worst instances.

 The Causes of Blood Contamination